The Curiosity Blog

 To tackle this issue, organizations should establish a dedicated testing environment that closely resembles the production environment and includes all relevant stakeholders.
 Conducting integration testing in this environment helps identify and resolve any interface-related issues early in the process, reducing the risk of disruptions during the actual migration.

-4. Performance and Scalability Testing
+4. Performance and scalability testing

 As financial systems process vast amounts of data daily, performance and scalability are crucial considerations in ISO 20022 migration testing.
 Organizations must ensure that the new standard can handle peak transaction loads without compromising system performance.